Check out our interview with addy; a platform that allows Canadians to invest in different properties across Canada with as little as $1.

 Every year, millions of people find themselves facing insurmountable financial troubles.
 For many, financial hardships aren’t a result of wrongdoings or poorly planned actions; in many cases, families aren’t prepared to face the sort of financial pressure that can arise seemingly out of nowhere, especially without savings.

-What to Expect When You File for a Consumer Proposal
+What Happens When You File For A Consumer Proposal?

-When you file a consumer proposal you’ll work closely with a debt specialist who will deal with your creditors, file your paperwork, and help you every step of the way.
+When you file a consumer proposal you’ll work closely with a LIT who will deal with your creditors, file your paperwork, and help you every step of the way.
 Entering a legal proceeding without any idea of what might happen is a scary thing, especially when your money is involved.
-Here are a few things you can expect once you’ve filed a consumer proposal.
+Here are a few things you can expect when you file for a consumer proposal.

 Are There Any Qualifications?

 Unfortunately, consumer proposals aren’t for everyone, everyone’s financial situation is different and therefore not everyone can benefit from the same help.
 In order for you to be deemed eligible to file a consumer proposal there are several other conditions, besides being insolvent, which you must fulfill: